Cyborg-Network/cyborg-parachain/Local Testing.md

 ###### Payment Method
 For now, the only available payment method is the native token used in Cyborg Network, but in the future it will be possible to pay with other cryptocurrencies, or even FIAT.
 This page also shows the total cost of execution and requires the user to accept the terms of service to continue with task execution.
 For task execution, there is a testing binary that we uploaded to IPFS that can be used.
 The CID is: `bafkreicw5qjlocihbchmsctw7zbpabicre2ixq6rfimgw372kch5czh3rq`.
 To execute the binary on your Worker Node, just paste the CID into the modal prompting for the binary.
 ###### Dashboard
-Once a task has been dispatched for execution, the dashboard is shown, which shows a list of Cyborg Workers that the user is currently occupying.
+Once a task has been dispatched for execution, the dashboard is shown, which shows a list of Cyborg Workers that the user is currently occupying, which in this case can only be one.
 When selecting one of the workers, information about the execution process is shown.
-However when the worker tries to sumbit the task, the parachain will reject the task submission, since we only have one worker registered and there are no other workers available to verify the result.
 The user will be able to access confidential information about the task that was dispatched, like logs or execution result locations.
 This information is being kept confidential, by having the user sign a timestamp with the users wallet.
-The worker confirms the users identity and establish a symetrically encrypted websocket connection between Cyborg Connect and the Worker.
+The worker confirms the users identity and establishes a symetrically encrypted websocket connection between Cyborg Connect and the Worker.
 Once the indentity of the user has beeen confirmed, the user is able to see the following information:
 - status of the task
-- verification status of the task
 - logs generated during task execution
 - location of the result
 - status of the worker
 - usage metrics (cpu, ram, storage)
 - worker specifications (location, OS, amount of memory, amount of storage, etc.)
 ## Known issues
-- If the following applications are all running simultaneuosly and are submitting transactions from the same account it can happen that a transaction gets rejected due to an invalid nonce
+- If the following applications are all running simultaneuosly and are submitting transactions from the same account it can happen that a transaction gets rejected due to an invalid nonce, we have not decided on a definitive solution to handle these cases yet
+- Sometimes the IPFS gateway will not be responsive in time, in which case the process has to be restarted